 1. As a pre-poo

 In either its gel or juice form, you can Aloe vera as a pre-poo.
 The simplest way to do this is to cut an aloe vera leaf open and apply its gel directly to your hair and scalp.
 Another way is to spritz your hair and scalp with aloe vera juice from a spray bottle.
 After either of these application processes, cover your hair with a shower cap for a few minutes, then proceed with your washday as usual.

 You will notice that your hair will be softer, easier to detangle, and easier to cleanse because of the conditioning properties of aloe vera.

 2. As a cleanser

-Depending on the level of product-buildup on your scalp, you can choose to skip shampoo or clay altogether and use aloe vera juice alone to clean your hair and scalp when necessary.
+Depending on the level of product buildup on your scalp, you can choose to skip shampoo or clay altogether and use aloe vera juice alone to clean your hair and scalp when necessary.

 Aloe vera is great at ridding the hair of excess oil.
 So if your hair and scalp are clogged up with more than just oil, you may need something a little stronger.
 Torri from Indigenous Strandz is a YouTuber we love who has managed to grow 34-inch type 4 hair.
-Aloe vera is one of her secrets and she favors cleansing her hair with aloe vera juice and apple cider vinegar instead of shampoo.
+Aloe vera is one of her secrets and she prefers cleansing her hair with aloe vera juice and apple cider vinegar instead of shampoo.